 On receipt of the Appointeeship, a bank account is opened in the name of the Adult from which we manage their finances and provide monies as needed.
 The banking platform provides a secure banking facility that is subject to the banks' duties under the Financial Conduct Authority (FCA) regulation and the Financial Services Compensation Scheme (FSCS).

 What Does it Cost

-For 2022, a fixed monthly fee of £69.00 for Service Users that are community based and £39.00 per month for Service Users that permanently reside in nursing or care homes or who are currently hospitalised.
+For April 2023 onwards a fixed monthly fee of £77.00 for Service Users that are community based and £44.00 per month for Service Users that permanently reside in nursing or care homes or who are currently hospitalised.
 A one-time set up fee of £145.00 applies which covers the opening of the file and liaisons with the relevant creditors, the DWP and/or the Pension Service.

 Our service provides a flexible and accountable way to meet Adult’s welfare benefit responsibilities and money management needs whilst providing support to Carers and those involved.
-Our experience in financial matters and advocacy dealing with Creditors, Financial Institutions and Local Authorities provides a strong level of assistance and intervention for each Adult.
+Our experience in financial matters and advocacy dealing with Creditors, Financial Institutions and Local Authorities provides a strong level of assistance for each Adult we represent.
 We provide budgeting and general financial advocacy and will also adopt a more formal role where stronger safeguarding issues are necessary.

 Referrals are made via:-